spiral-project/daybed/docs/source/index.rst

 Daybed
 ######

-An Open Source Web API providing validation and storage as a service.
+Daybed is an Open Source Web API providing validation and storage as a service.

 Why ?